NameIsGonzo/national_rail_project/README.md

 4. Spark Streaming ingests the data and performs schema enforcement for all incoming messages from the Kafka brokers.

-5. The data is then loaded to Google Cloud Platform (GCP) without any modification.

-6. After validating the schema and loading it into a bucket, we cast the messages into their proper types.
+6. After validating the schema, we cast the messages into their proper types.

-7. Dataframes are processed to create aggregations that provide business value to the data.
+7. Streaming DataFrames are processed to create aggregations that provide business value to the data.

-8. Certain dataframes can be joined with others to retrieve more complex insights.

-9. All dataframes are loaded to a GCS bucket.
+9. All Streaming DataFrames are loaded into temporal GCS buckets.

-10. The data is loaded every hour from the data lake (GCS bucket) into our data warehouse (BigQuery) partitioned by timestamp.
+10. Data it's automatically loaded from the GCS Bucket into their respective table in BigQuery.

 11. The Google Data Studio dashboard is powered by the BigQuery dataset.